 New Fire Safety Requirements for Building Owners

-In August 2016, the San Francisco Board of Supervisors passed new legislation aimed at promoting fire and life safety, reducing the risk of fires, and preventing property damage from fires.
+In August 2016, the San Francisco Board of Supervisors passed legislation aimed at promoting fire and life safety, reducing the risk of fires, and preventing property damage from fires.
 These laws, which have been incorporated into the San Francisco Fire Code, establish new requirements for the owners of residential buildings.
+In July 2017, Section 409 of the San Francisco Fire Code was amended by new legislation from the San Francisco Board of Supervisors.

-The new requirements include having building owners provide residential tenants with updated information on fire safety and smoke alarm requirements, post fire safety related information in common areas of their buildings, file and post a Statement of Compliance form for annual fire alarm testing, and post the building manager contact information at the building entry.
+The requirements include having building owners provide residential tenants with updated information on fire safety and smoke alarm requirements, post smoke and CO alarm information in common areas of their buildings, file and post a Statement of Compliance form for annual fire alarm testing, and post the building manager contact information at the building entry.
 The requirements and effective dates vary based on the total number of building residential units and when the legislation was approved.
-Non-compliance with these requirements may lead to violations, where in some cases, each day that a violation occurs will result an additional violation being issued.
+Non-compliance with these requirements may lead to violations, where in some cases, each violation of a provision will result a separate violation being issued.

 FIRE SAFETY INFORMATION DISCLOSURE